 Introduction

-Cyberspace is a unique space in many aspects, such as the lack of physical boundaries within it, and its embedded technology.
-In recent years, the prevalence and the severity of cyber events and attacks have been increasing, and in light of this, cyber protection is becoming more significant both for the private sector and for states.
-Based on this, state regulation has been developed, which regulates the security protocols required by organizations (Wiggins et al. 2015).
+Cyberspace is a unique space in many respects, given its lack of physical boundaries and its embedded technology.
+In recent years, the prevalence and severity of cyber events and attacks have increased, and cyber protection has become more significant both for states and for the private sector.
+State regulation has therefore been developed to regulate the security protocols required by organizations (Wiggins et al. 2015).

-Given the unique characteristics of cyberspace and the technological nature of cyber defense, in the field of cyber defense regulation, the relationship between the public and private sectors is of major importance.
-In this context, a common theory is the regulatory capture theory, according to which, a policy process such as regulation might be "captured" by the industry )Boehm 2007; Carrigan 2013; Dal Bó 2006; Laffont and Tirole 1991; Stigler 1971; Mitchell and Munger 1991; Grossman and Helpman 1996; Peltzman 1976; Carpenter and Moss 2014).
-At the same time, in recent years, another approach based on neo-liberal economic has developed, and in the center of it the concept of "regulatory capitalism".
-According to this approach, the increasing involvement of the private sector in the regulation creation processes does not necessarily reflects 'capture', but is occurring out of a developing perception of the role and public responsibility of the private sector (Lev-Faur 2010; Carrapico and Farrand 2017; Cahill 2015; Vogel 1996; Braithwaite 2008; Levy-Faur and Jordana 2005).
+Given the unique characteristics of cyberspace and the technological nature of cyber defense, in the field of cyber defense regulation the relationship between the public and private sectors is of major importance.
+In this context, a common concern is the regulatory capture theory, according to which a policy process can might be “captured” by industry )Boehm 2007; Carrigan 2013; Dal Bó 2006; Laffont and Tirole 1991; Stigler 1971; Mitchell and Munger 1991; Grossman and Helpman 1996; Peltzman 1976; Carpenter and Moss 2014).
+At the same time, another approach based on neoliberal economics has developed, with the concept of regulatory capitalism at its center.
+According to this approach, the increasing involvement of the private sector in regulation creation processes does not necessarily reflect capture but arises from a developing perception of the role and public responsibility of the private sector (Levi-Faur 2010; Carrapico and Farrand 2017; Cahill 2015; Vogel 1996; Braithwaite 2008; Levi-Faur and Jordana 2005).

-The aim of the current study is to explore the relationship between the private and public sectors in the regulation creation processes, using a case study of cyber defense regulation in Israel.
-For this, an integrated framework is used, which include regulatory capture theory, regulatory capitalism, and in addition, the Multiple Streams Framework (Kingdon 2011), in order to conduct a qualitative content analysis of interviews with various actors involved in the relevant processes.
+The aim of this study is to explore the relationship between the public and private sectors in the regulation creation process, using a case study of cyber defense regulation in Israel.
+An integrated framework is used, which includes regulatory capture theory, regulatory capitalism, and the multiple streams framework (Kingdon 2011) to conduct a qualitative content analysis of interviews with various actors.

-Literature review
+Literature Review

-2.1 Regulation and cyber defense
+2.1 Regulation and Cyber Defense

 In recent years, there has been a significant increase in the prevalence of cyber events and their severity around the world (Levi 2017).
-This trend is largely attributed to the unique characteristics of cyberspace that facilitate hostile activity within it, such as the rapid changes it goes through, the irrelevance of the physical distance, its relative anonymity, and so on.
-The risk of this deteriorating trend is affecting personal and state security and economic activity, and demands consideration at the national level, that is developing national cyber defense (Peterson 2013).
+This trend is largely attributed to the unique characteristics of cyberspace that facilitate hostile activity, such as the rapid changes it goes through, the irrelevance of physical distance, and its relative anonymity.
+This deteriorating trend affects personal and state security and economic activity, and demands consideration at the national level (Peterson 2013).

-Cyber defense is defined as "control, development, management and use of information security, Operational Technology (OT) and Information Technology (IT), in order to achieve regulatory compliance, protection of assets, and damaging enemy assets" (Galinec, Moznik and Guberina 2017, 273).
-Cyber defense policy is focused on prevention, identification and timed responses to attacks or threats on information infrastructures (Galinec, Moznik and Guberina 2017).
-In recent years, developing cyber policy include innovative defense methods for the new posed challenges (Miao et al. 2018).
+Cyber defense is defined as “control, development, management and use of information security, Operational Technology (OT) and Information Technology (IT), in order to achieve regulatory compliance, protection of assets, and damaging enemy assets” (Galinec et al. 2017, 273).
+Cyber defense policy is focused on prevention, identification, and timed responses to attacks on or threats to information infrastructures (Galinec et al. 2017).
+In recent years, cyber policies have included innovative defense methods in response to new challenges (Miao et al. 2018).